Davis & Davis: Henry Franklin Withey

 Henry Franklin Withey was born in 1880 in Lynn, Massachusetts to John F. Withey, a printer, farmer, and laborer, and Martha Peckham Withey.
 Henry was the eldest of one brother and two sisters.

 Henry and his family moved to Los Angeles sometime between 1900 and 1910.
 By 1920, Henry was married to Elsie Rathburn, an immigrant who came to the United States in 1884 and was naturalized in 1900.
-Elsie worked as an assistant in Henry's office and the two wrote the Biographical Dictionary of American Architects together.
+Elsie worked as an assistant in Henry's office, and the two wrote the Biographical Dictionary of American Architects together.

-Professionally, Henry's association with Davises began around 1911, when he and Pierpont won first place in a competition to build Santa Ana High School.
-Henry and the Davises shared offices from around 1918 to 1922, and while they worked on many projects together during their association, Henry was never officially a partner.
+Professionally, Henry's association with Davises began c.
+1911, when he and Pierpont won first place in a competition to build Santa Ana High School.
+Henry and the Davises shared offices from c.
+1918 to 1922, and while they worked on many projects together during their association, Henry was never officially a partner.

 Henry was the vice president of the Los Angeles Architectural Club in 1915.
 He also worked with Clifford Balch.

 Henry was 5 feet 10.5 inches tall and had blue eyes and brown hair.
 He died in 1969.